zovoilis-lab/Flye/docs/USAGE.md

                         stop after the specified stage completed --debug               enable debug output
   -v, --version         show program's version number and exit
 ```

 Input reads can be in FASTA or FASTQ format, uncompressed
-or compressed with `gz`.
-Currently, raw and corrected reads
+or compressed with gz.
+Currently, PacBio (raw, corrected, HiFi)
-from PacBio and ONT are supported.
+and ONT reads (raw, corrected) are supported.
 Expected error rates are
-<30% for raw and <2% for corrected reads.
+<30% for raw, <3% for corrected, and <1% for HiFi.
+Note that Flye
+was primarily developed to run on raw reads.
 Additionally, the
-`--subassemblies` option performs a consensus assembly of multiple
+--subassemblies option performs a consensus assembly of multiple
 sets of high-quality contigs.
 You may specify multiple
 files with reads (separated by spaces).
 Mixing different read
 types is not yet supported.
-The `--meta` option enables the mode
+The --meta option enables the mode
 for metagenome/uneven coverage assembly.

 You must provide an estimate of the genome size as input,